Greenfield, Minnesota: Education

-Greenfield's main school district is Rockford Area School District #883.
+Greenfield's main school district is Rockford Area Schools #883.
 The school district includes an elementary school (preschool to 4th grade), a middle school (grades 5th through 8th), and a high school (grades 9th through 12th).
 The elementary focuses mainly on an arts program, while the middle and high schools put more of an emphasis on technology.
 The Rockford school district was established by the Wright County commissioners on September 6, 1856, and the first school house was constructed by 1860.
 During the 1960s, the school underwent redistricting that gave its current designation as Independent School District #883.

 Although the Rockford school district serves Rockford and most of Greenfield, a small portion of Greenfield is designated to the Buffalo-Hanover-Montrose (BHM) School District #877.
 Students in the district attend elementary school in Hanover for grades K-5; however, for grades 6–8, students are bussed to Buffalo Community Middle School in Buffalo, Minnesota.
 The high school for the district, Buffalo High School, is also located in Buffalo.
 It is known for its arts magnet program.
 Portions of Greenfield are also located in the Delano school district.

 Salem Lutheran School is a Christian Pre-K-8 school of the Wisconsin Evangelical Lutheran Synod in Greenfield.